Here’s My Asparagus Tart with Camembert & Phyllo (So Simple, So Fancy!)

 • Once all the phyllo is arranged in the casserole dish, begin tucking in portions of the asparagus deeply throughout until all of the asparagus is used.

 • Dust the top with the shredded Parmesan.
+I measure cheese with my heart, so go with what your heart tells you here.

 • Bake for about 15 to 20 minutes.
 A knife in the center should come out clean.